8. Bring in nature

 September – November 2020

-• PRCG partnered with Local Land Services (LLS) and Cumberland City Council to hold Rapid Assessment of Riparian training on 21 November with LLS coordinators, council staff and volunteers.
+• Rapid Assessment of Riparian Training: On 21 November, PRCG partnered with Local Land Services (LLS) and Cumberland City Council to deliver Rapid Assessment of Riparian training for LLS coordinators, council staff, and volunteers.

-• A Biodiversity and Education Subcommittee meeting was held on 16 September with presentations on Step 4, riparian corridors and the Citizen Science app Masters student project.
+• Biodiversity and Education Subcommittee Meeting: The Subcommittee met on 16 September, featuring presentations on Step 4 of the Masterplan, riparian corridor planning, and a Masters student project on the Citizen Science app.

 June – August 2020